jckkrr/half_of_australian_airports_were_busier_during_pandemic/README.md

 That's despite lockdowns grounding flights, decimating profits across the aviation industry and turning the country's busiest airports, like Sydney and Melbourne, into virtual mausoleums.

-While the overall number of planes in the air has been drastically reduced, at many of the country's smaller airports, runways have been busier in FY20-21, the first since the arrival of COVID, than in 2019, the year that preceeded it.
+While the overall number of planes in the air has been drastically reduced, at many of the country's smaller airports, runways have been busier in FY20-21, the first since the arrival of COVID, than in 2019, the year that preceded it.

 The uptick in flights across regional Western Australia has mirrored the buoyancy in the price of resources and the state’s renewed appetite for mining exploration.